Why an SSD is the Best Computer Upgrade You Can Make

 Most desktop computers have space for two drives, so you can purchase a smaller SSD to run the operating system and your most important files and programs.
 Use the other slot for a big HDD that stores your big files, if you need it.

-Unless you’re a graphic designer and need several terabytes of space to store high definition video files (or work in other similar positions), most people can survive just fine with 500 GB.
+Unless you’re a graphic designer and need several terabytes of space to store high-definition video files (or work in other similar positions), most people can survive just fine with 500 GB.
 An SSD future-proofs your computer; you can always buy an external hard drive (or an SD card, or cloud storage) to store more files, but you can’t increase your PC’s speed that way.

 The Speed Difference is Staggering